 - Topical (on the skin)

 Probably the most common way that people experience the healing benefits of essential oils (other than just smelling them) is through diffusing them into the air, usually with an ultrasonic diffuser (cold mist).
+You can also inhale the aromatic vapours wherever you go by wearing a diffuser necklace around your neck.

 As the essences are inhaled they enter the body via the millions of sensitive cells in the nasal passage.
 This then effects the limbic system, which controls major functions in the body, not the least of which is our emotions.
 This is why inhaling essential oils can have such profound effects on our mood, mental and emotional state.